tizianocolagrossi/magistrale-appunti/ETH/README.md

 **COUNTERMEASURE** for this attacks are to segmenting the network between voice and  data VLANs, authentication and enryption for all SIP communication, deploy IPS or IDS

-### SIP scanning
-The transport of voice on top of an ip network (Signaling protocols: H.323 and SIP), SIP scanning: discover SIP proxies and other devices tools **SiVuS, SIPVicious**.
-Countermeasures: network segmentation between VoIP network and user access segment.

 # Wireless tech and hacking

 ## **Equipment for attack**